jcnjr/fuamz/README.md

 *
 * fuamzimg.php
 * Plugin Name: Remove Amazon Images and Links
 * Description: Removes all images hosted by Amazon and any hyperlinks wrapping those images from the website content.
-Must remain active.
+Must remain activated.